More Than Perhaps You Wanted To Know

 PA: The first answer is that you’ll want to overlap those mixes a bit – as we’re just not that smart as to know for sure, and, indeed, the species mix naturally.

 The second answer is that it depends on how far apart and how big the trees are in your savanna.
 A rule of thumb: if full sun shines on a piece of ground for two thirds of the day or more, plant prairie seeds.
+If full shines from one third to two thirds of the day, plant an intermediate mix.
+If full sun is less than one third of the day, in an oak woods, sow an oak woods mix.
 But there’s much more on this, below.

 RAQ 4, and last: In restoring an oak woodland, should all the invading shade be removed before I plant my first seeds, or should the process be staged?

-PA: Our knowledge of how to restore biodiverse woodlands is even more primitive than with prairies and savannas.
+PA: It has worked best for us to keep much oak shade in early stages.
+But our knowledge of how to restore biodiverse woodlands is even more primitive than with prairies and savannas.
 Some approaches lead to an understory of briars, poison ivy, and such rank vegetation that seems to head in the opposite direction from quality.
-With a lot of effort, it seems to work well to open the canopy enough for oak reproduction, plant diverse species for that level of sunlight, and let ecological processes take it from there.
-But other approaches may also show promise.
-(More on this in Endnote .)
+We're only in early stages of the experiment of opening the canopy enough for oak reproduction, planting diverse species for that level of sunlight, and nursing that intensive-care-needing community (by mowing, scything, weeding?) enough to keep the more aggressive species from diminishing or preventing the establishment of a diverse conservative, stable turf.
+(More on this in Endnote 5.)

 Some Visuals That Might Help